Is sex before marriage a sin?

 “Was it good for us?”
 U.S. News and World Report, May 18, 1997

 The comment about “sins against his own body” is significant.
-Sexual immorality has a unique effect – it stings like the jellyfish.
+Sexual immorality has a unique effect–it stings like the jellyfish.
 Premarital sex is called fornication in the New Testament.
-Fornication comes from a Greek word that refers to sexual sins which include: pre-marital sex, adultery, incest, homosexuality/lesbianism, and bestiality.
+We encourage you to read “What is the correct meaning of fornication in the Bible?”

 In 1 Corinthians, Paul the apostle encourages singles to get married if they have strong sexual urges.

-Again the word for immorality is PORNEIA.
+Again the word for immorality is porneia.
 God’s will for our life is to avoid sex that is not between a husband and wife (male and female).
+We encourage you to read, “What is the meaning of the Greek word porneia in the Bible?”

 Premarital sex, adultery, incest, homosexuality/lesbianism, and bestiality are all sin, but sex in marriage is wonderful and fulfilling.
-God intended for it to be beautiful and holy.
-Listen to the Holy Spirit in the book of Hebrews.
+The Bible teaches that God intended for sexual activity to be beautiful, holy and enjoyable.
+Listen to the Holy Spirit from the book of Hebrews.

 This is His best for us!